 Professor Hamoudi’s scholarship focuses on Middle Eastern and Islamic Law.
 As concerns Islamic law, and specifically Islamic finance, where he has done much of his writing, his approach has been to focus on the manner in which modern legal actors, with their own preexisting political, social, economic and ideological dispositions, interpret and apply Islamic law as part of the positive law of contemporary states.
-In addition to his numerous articles and book chapters in a wide variety of law school journals, university presses and other scholarly venues, as a result of which he has become internationally recognized as a leading scholar in the field, he is currently under contract with Aspen Publishers to coauthor a casebook on Islamic Law entitled Islamic Law in Modern Courts, and with West Publishing to author a nutshell on Islamic Law, again focusing on Islamic Law as it is relevant in modern legal systems.
-Professor Hamoudi is also the author of a blog on Islamic Law entitled Islamic Law in Our Times.
+In addition to his numerous articles and book chapters in a wide variety of law school journals, university presses and other scholarly venues, as a result of which he has become internationally recognized as a leading scholar in the field, he has coauthored a casebook on Islamic Law entitled Islamic Law in Modern Courts, and a Nutshell on Islamic Law with West Publishing.

 As with his Islamic Law work generally, Professor Hamoudi’s scholarship in the law of the Middle East focusses on the law as it operates in the field rather than as it exists in texts and commentaries.
 Professor Hamoudi spent most of 2009 in Baghdad advising the Constitutional Review Committee of the Iraqi legislature, responsible for developing critical amendments to the Iraq Constitution deemed necessary for Iraqi national reconciliation, on behalf of the United States Embassy in Baghdad.
 He also advised on other key pieces of legislation, including a hydrocarbons law, a revenue management law, and an antitrust law.
 From this work, and from extensive contemporaneous research into the records and legislative history of the drafting of the Iraqi Constitution in 2005, Professor Hamoudi published a book with the University of Chicago Press in 2013 entitled Negotiating in Civil Conflict: Imperfect Bargaining and Constitutional Construction in Iraq.